Back to Skills & Talents

 How The Hearth & Hound Saved Their Saturday Service (And Boosted Bookings)

 You know that feeling, right?
-The Saturday night rush, your venue absolutely packed, the bar shaking with cocktail shakers, kitchen printers spitting out orders faster than you can blink.
+Saturday night, your venue packed solid, the bar alive with cocktail shakers, kitchen printers spitting out orders faster than you can blink.
 The air thick with the smell of amazing food and happy chatter.
 Then, suddenly, a silence.
 Not the good kind.
-The kind that makes your stomach drop, the kind that screams "catastrophe" and threatens to unravel hours of hard work and the entire night's service.
+The kind that makes your stomach drop, the kind that screams "catastrophe" and threatens to unravel hours of work and the entire night's service.

-• Talk to your customers, honestly and openly: When things go wrong, address guests directly.
-Explain what’s happening, be transparent, and offer real solutions or a little something extra.
+• Talk to your customers honestly: When things go wrong, address guests directly.
+Explain what's happening, be transparent, and offer real solutions or a little something extra.
 Don't leave people guessing; it just breeds frustration.

 • Think about waste before a crisis hits: Look for clever ways to use prepped ingredients when service is disrupted.
 It's not just about saving money; it builds a reputation for being resourceful and smart.